lyndon025/playtested/src/content/article/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-24-solve-intricate-puzzles-bend-space-and-time-the-house-of-da-vinci-3-first-impressions
+title: Solve intricate puzzles, bend space and time | The House of Da Vinci 3 - First Impressions
+game: The House of Da Vinci 3
 description: The House of Da Vinci 3 has come to PC and it is so far an impressive port of a mobile game.
 Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo da Vinci in a puzzle solving adventure across space… as well as time.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-0.avif
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-1.avif
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-2.avif
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-3.avif
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-4.avif
+  - /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-5.avif
 pubDate: 2022-12-24
 tags:
   - adventure
   - indie
   - ios
   - macos
   - mobile
   - pc
   - puzzle
   - taptap
   - the-house-of-da-vinci-3
 thumb: /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-0.avif
-title: Solve intricate puzzles, bend space and time | The House of Da Vinci 3 - First Impressions
-game: The House of Da Vinci 3
-gallery:
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-0.avif
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-1.avif
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-2.avif
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-3.avif
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-4.avif
-- /images/reviews/legacy/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-5.avif
 ---

 The House of Da Vinci 3 has come to PC and it is so far an impressive port of a mobile game.
 Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo da Vinci in a puzzle solving adventure across space… as well as time.

 The story drops you right after the ending of the second game, and doesn’t provide any explanation or plot to the player (it happens a bit later via scattered letters and notes) and jumps straight right into the tutorial after the quick intro.